WRFan/jailbreak10.3.3/README.md

 	https://www.epochconverter.com

-Either idsremoteurlconnectionagent or absd are hammering these urls if enabled:
+Either idsremoteurlconnectionagent or absd (probably the former) are hammering these urls if enabled:

 	http://init-p01md.apple.com/bag?gr=XXX

 	query.ess.apple.com

-shouldn't be required for activation / iMessage sending though
+shouldn't be required for activation / iMessage sending though. query.ess.apple.com is hammered when a contact is selected in MobilePhone app, maybe to check if the other side is using an iPhone and whether the contact is online (to determine the possibility of Facetime?)

 The plist acquired from this url (base64 encoded):
 	http://init-p01md.apple.com/bag?gr=XXX

 is cached to:

 	/private/var/mobile/Library/Preferences/com.apple.imessage.bag.plist

 This one is NOT required to send iMessage (phone number activation method):